 To meet the 5% steady-state error requirement, eliminate steady-state error from the closed-loop step response by adding an integrator to your compensator.
 In the Bode Editor right-click in the plot area, and select Add Pole/Zero > Integrator.

 Adding an integrator produces zero steady-state error.
 However, changing the compensator dynamics also changes the crossover frequency, increasing the rise time.
-To reduce the rise time, increase the crossover frequency to 3 rad/s.
+To reduce the rise time, increase the crossover frequency to around 3 rad/s.

 Adjust Compensator Gain

-To return the crossover frequency to 3 rad/s, increase the compensator gain further.
+To return the crossover frequency to around 3 rad/s, increase the compensator gain further.
 Right-click the Bode Editor plot area, and select Edit Compensator.

 In the Compensator Editor dialog box, in the Compensator section,